SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 listener is not a method annotated with ``@Listener``, but rather a class implementing the ``EventListener`` interface.
 This event listener can then be registered by calling ``EventManager#registerListener``, which accepts a reference to the plugin as the first argument, the ``Class`` of events handled as the second argument, and the listener itself as the final argument.
-Optionally, you can specify an :javadoc:`org.spongepowered.api.event.Order` to run the event listener in as the third argument or a boolean value as the fourth argument (before the instance of the listener) which determines whether to call the listener before other server modifications.
+Optionally, you can specify an :javadoc:`Order` to run the event listener in as the third argument or a boolean value as the fourth argument (before the instance of the listener) which determines whether to call the listener before other server modifications.

 **Example: Implementing EventListener**